-It’s quite nifty in that you can add a bank account and import transaction directly from there.
+It’s quite nifty in that you can add a bank account and import transactions directly from there.
 Naturally, the way the overall financial picture alters as your new financial data gets entered into the various categories.
 You Need a Budget has also been spruced up and the latest version carries new features such as Age of Money (which in a way highlights how prudent you are) and also has the ability to import those direct transactions as noted above.
 It’s a feature that works for your credit cards too.

 The overall objective, in basic terms, is to keep the screen showing green wherever there is money involved.
 Any areas where it has been flagged up in red shows there’s a negative balance.
 In that respect this visual guidance system makes You Need a Budget simplicity itself to operate.

 You Need a Budget works quite happily across all of the major platforms, so if you’re a Windows, Mac, iOS or Android user there’ll be a version to suit.
 Being cloud-based means that You Need a Budget can be used anywhere and on any machine or device, as long as you have an internet connection.